torvalds/linux/Documentation/networking/devlink/devlink-eswitch-attr.rst

          rules.
        * ``switchdev`` allows for more advanced offloading capabilities of the E-Switch to hardware.
+       * ``switchdev_inactive`` switchdev mode but starts inactive, doesn't allow traffic until explicitly activated.
+This mode is useful for orchestrators that want to prepare the device in switchdev mode but only activate it when all configurations are done.
    * - ``inline-mode``
      - enum
      - Some HWs need the VF driver to put part of the packet